SAP-samples/cap-cds-hands-on/exercises/06/README.md

 element as an `Integer` type instead of a `UUID` type.
-This reflects the key properties in the [corresponding Northbreeze service](https://developer-challenge.cfapps.eu10.hana.ondemand.com/odata/v4/northbreeze/$metadata), such as this `Products` entity type definition:
+This reflects the key properties in the [corresponding Northbreeze service](https://developer-challenge.cfapps.eu10.hana.ondemand.com/odata/v4/northbreeze/$metadata), such as this `Products` entity type definition, where the `ProductID` property has the (OData entity data model) integer type `Edm.Int32`:

 ```xml
 <EntityType Name="Products">